-APPENDIX F

-REPORTING REQUIREMENTS
+APPENDIX E REPORTING REQUIREMENTS

-All AIST NRA status information, presentation material, and report deliverables shall be submitted via the web-based ESTO Award Administration e-Book located at Universal Resource Locator (URL) http://esto.reisys.com/.
-All submissions shall be made in PDF (preferred) Microsoft Word, Microsoft Excel, Microsoft PowerPoint, WordPerfect, or Postscript.
+All status information, presentation material, and report deliverables applicable to this AIST Master NRA shall be submitted using the e-Book accessible via http://esto.nasa.gov.
+All submissions shall be made in PDF (preferred), Microsoft Word, Microsoft Excel, Microsoft PowerPoint, or WordPerfect.

 The following deliverables shall be required of awarded proposals.
-In cases where subcontract arrangements exist, consolidated project reports, including financial reports, are the responsibility of the PI.
-In this context "Annual" refers to a calendar year task effort which commences at award.
+In cases where subcontract arrangements exist, consolidated project reports are the responsibility of the PI.
+In this context, "Annual" refers to a twelve-month task effort that commences at award.